LionelBeato/heroku-postgres-spring/README.md

 16. With every config var created, your application on heroku will reload.
 Check to see if a CRUD action associated with your app works correctly.
 If it does, you can check your database by navigating to your ~/h2-console or by simply making a get call.

+## Notes

+- If anything is confusing or wrong please feel free to let me know or open a pull request.
+- The source code for the project is in this repo.
+Don't be afraid to reference it!

 ## References

 - This guide's inspired by the following stackoverflow thread: https://stackoverflow.com/questions/33633243/connecting-to-heroku-postgres-from-spring-boot